 Until the diversion from the Pembina River was restored in 1991 and the outlet was improved in 1992 the lake level was based on the inflow and evaporation.
 The lake rarely got high enough to cause the outlet to run but since 1995 the outlet has been used frequently.

-The chart shows the inflow record since 1962.
-An acre foot is one acre covered by a foot of water.
-It takes about 7,100 acre feet to raise the lake one foot.
+The chart shows the inflow volume record since 1962.
+An acre foot is equivalent to one acre covered by a foot of water.
+It takes about 7,700 acre feet to raise Pelican Lake (and Grassie Lake) one foot.
+So in a year like 2011 the inflow was equivalent to 12 feet on the lake.

 It's not hard to see that the last 30 years have been very unusual compared to the years before that.
 Interesting to note that for example 2013 and 2022 would have been record years before 1995 but with the outlet they were uneventful years on the lake.